MartinPankraz/DSAGTechXChange25/2-copilot-agents/student/Quest3.md

 ![Demo Question](../images/3_DemoQuestion.png)

+Click on 'Save'.
 After a minute the agent should trigger.

 In th **Activity** tab you should get a new row giving you the information about the agent run.